MichailZyusko/interview-preparation/Interview questions.md

         26. What is `infer` means in TS?
         27. Let’s say I have an interface, and I want to extract from that interface a type with all properties optional.
 How would you do that?
         28. What are the most useful features of TypeScript?
+        29. JS vs TS (what and when would you use)?
+        30. Built-in types in TypeScript?
+        31. Speaking of typing, there are some undesirable types like any, but now we have unknown and never.
+What are the differences?
+        32. In what cases is unknown used?
+        33. What is intersection in TS?
+        34. If you write string & number, what type will it result in?
+(The type will be never)
+        35. If you write {a: boolean} & {b: number}, what type will it result in?
+        36. What are Type Guards in TypeScript?
+        37. Can you write a conditional type that checks if a type is a string and returns a boolean value (Answer: type isString<T> = T extends string ? true : false)?
+        38. When working with TypeScript, did you use any libraries that extended the basic set of types?
+        39. Have you encountered the new satisfies keyword in TS?
+        40. Do you know anything about type casting (using the keyword as)?
     - JavaScript (JS)
         1. What are the different data types in JavaScript?
         2. What’s the difference between mutable and immutable objects in JavaScript?
         3. Explain “var b = […a];”
+        4. How is an object implemented in JavaScript (e.g., object structure, reference type, etc.)?
-        4. Does JS mutithreaded or singlethreaded?
+        5. Does JS mutithreaded or singlethreaded?
-        5. How do we handle a non-blocking operations?
+        6. How do we handle a non-blocking operations?
-        6. What can you tell me about promises?
+        7. What can you tell me about promises?
-        7. What kind of troubles can promises give us?
+        8. What kind of troubles can promises give us?
-        8. About promise chaining
+        9. About promise chaining
+        10. What should return async function?
-        9. What is variable hoisting?
+        11. What is variable hoisting?
+        12. What is 'this' ?
-        10. What’s the behavior of let and const?
+        13. What’s the behavior of let and const?
-        11. Array methods: map and filter.
+        14. Array methods: map and filter.
 Will a new array be created as a result of executing these methods?
-        12. What can you say about Node.js and what’s the difference between it and browser environments?
+        15. What can you say about Node.js and what’s the difference between it and browser environments?
-        13. What is the Event Loop in the most basic words?
+        16. What is the Event Loop in the most basic words?
-        14. What are closures in JavaScript and what problems do they solve?
+        17. What are closures in JavaScript and what problems do they solve?
-        15. Difference between arrow function and regular functions in JS?
+        18. Difference between arrow function and regular functions in JS?
-        16. What is Hoisting in JS?
+        19. What is Hoisting in JS?
-        17. What’s the best: async/await, callback, or promise?
+        20. What’s the best: async/await, callback, or promise?
-        18. In terms of error handling, which is the best: async/await or promise?
+        21. In terms of error handling, which is the best: async/await or promise?
-        19. What are the states of a promise?
+        22. What are the states of a promise?
-        20. Why are callbacks not used so widely anymore?
+        23. Why are callbacks not used so widely anymore?
-        21. If I use async-await, how do I make 2 promises at the same time?
+        24. If I use async-await, how do I make 2 promises at the same time?
-        22. I have a pure function and add some asynchronous operation.
+        25. I have a pure function and add some asynchronous operation.
 Does it make the function impure?
 What if I’m accessing the Window object?
-        23. Tell us about memory leaks.
+        26. Tell us about memory leaks.
-        24. Disadvantages of garbage collector?
+        27. Disadvantages of garbage collector?
-        25. Tell us about callback hell.
+        28. Tell us about callback hell.
+        29. When it comes to asynchronous operations, which mechanisms do you use most often (callbacks, async/await, promises)?
     - Python
         1. Describe your experience with Python and NumPy.
         2. How do you handle data consistency problems when working with Pandas?